 Step 2.
 Then type “query user” to see the username.

 Step 1.
-The client computer doesn’t need any configuration.
+The local computer doesn’t need any configuration.
 Just search for Remote Desktop Connection in the Search box.
 And then open it.

 Step 2.
-Enter the IP address and User name in the Remote Desktop Connection interface to achieve connection.
+Enter the IP address and User name of the remote computer in the Remote Desktop Connection interface to achieve connection.

 Step 3.
 After you’ve achieved the connection successfully, you could see the screen of the remote computer.
 Click the Windows logo in the lower-left corner, and then click Restart to restart the remote computer.

 Bonus tips: Best Remote Desktop Connection alternative [free & easy]

 If you would like an easier way to remotely access a remote computer and then restart it, and also can be used on Windows 10/11 Home Edition, you can try AnyViewer.
 Why it is the best Remote Desktop Connection alternative?

 - It is easy to set up and use.